Analysis | Why Two Coups Can’t Keep Thailand’s Shinawatra Clan Down

 5. Why did Thaksin and Yingluck go into exile?

-Opponents accused Thaksin of abusing his power to benefit his family’s business interests.
+Opponents accused Thaksin of abusing his power to promote his family’s business interests.
 The sales of the Shinawatras’ majority stakes in Shin Corp to a foreign company were seen as the final straw, and mass protests by the Yellow Shirts eventually led to his downfall.
 Thaksin claimed assassination attempts were made against him before and after the 2006 coup, making him fear for his safety if he remained in Thailand.
 His then-wife Pojamarn Damapong was sentenced to jail for tax evasion linked to a transfer of Shin Corp shares, and Thaksin decided to flee in 2008 to avoid corruption charges.
 He’s spent the intervening years shuttling between Hong Kong, Singapore, Dubai and London, and been found guilty in absentia in four graft cases.
 The offenses included illegally concealing shares in Shin Corp and conflicts of interest over a state bank loan to Myanmar that benefited Shin Satellite.
-Thaksin risks 10 years in prison if he returns to Thailand.
+Thaksin was ordered to serve eight years in prison after he returned to Thailand, and was expected to petition for a royal pardon.
 Yingluck fled in 2017 and a court later sentenced her to five years in prison for criminal negligence in a rice subsidy program that cost the state billions of dollars.

 More stories like this are available on bloomberg.com